outbe/outbe-l2-contracts/docs/adrs/0003-tribute-draft.md

 - Provide deterministic TD identity derived from inputs
 - Remain upgradeable via UUPS with owner-only upgrades

-## Non-Goals

-- On-chain proof of CU correctness or origin beyond existence checks (future work)
-- Price/FX calculations; the contract only stores settlement amounts supplied by upstream CU records
-- ZK proof verification; can be handled by a factory/bridge or L1 minting flow

 # Decision

-We implement an L2 aggregation contract using Solidity with the UUPS upgradeable proxy pattern.
+We implement smart contract using Solidity with the UUPS upgradeable proxy pattern.
 Any user can submit a set of CU hashes owned by them for a specific day and currency.
 The contract validates aggregation invariants, performs amount summation with carry between base and atto components, assigns a deterministic TD identifier, and records the aggregate in storage.
 Each referenced CU hash is globally marked as used to prevent re-aggregation elsewhere.